Home Telephone Location New Telephone Numbers

 The Petroleum (Consolidation) Act (Northern Ireland) 1929

-Who Requires a Petroleum Licence?
+Who Needs a Petroleum Licence?

 Petroleum Spirit Fee per Annum